DerrangedGadgeteer/Parabellum-Inc/Gameplay/Campaign/TurnStructure/CombatPhase/Attacking.md

 ### Capturing Supplies

 Infantry-type Units can also Capture Enemy or derelict Supply Tokens.
 This is done during movement, but is covered here for clarity.
 If an Infantry Unit moves onto a square with an Enemy or Derelict Supply Token, the Token can be captured, removing it from the map and placing it into the Unit's own Supplies.

+### Collateral Damage

+If a Unit is attacked while it is on a square with a Supply Line Token on it, there is a chance the Supply Line suffers Collateral Damage.
+(Regardless of the outcome of the Attack.)
+Once the Attack is concluded, roll a single D4.
+On a roll of 1, remove the Supply Line Token as destroyed.